onssaadallah/META-ASR/README.md

-# META-ASR
+# Automated Speech Recoginition Using Meta-Learning (META-ASR)
-## Automatic speech recognition (ASR) is a revolutionary technology that allows computers to transcribe spoken language into written text without human intervention.
+Automatic speech recognition (ASR) is a revolutionary technology that allows computers to transcribe spoken language into written text without human intervention.
 However, to implement ASR effectively, it is crucial to select a suitable system that can handle diverse types of spoken data.
 Currently, there are several pre-trained ASR models available, but no single model can